-Net income surged 41.2% to the new record high level of ¥157.6 billion (\$1,347 million).
-Earnings per share rose from ¥27,868 in fiscal 2005 to ¥39,370 (\$336).
-Net income as a percentage of operating revenues grew from 4.4% in the previous fiscal year to 6.1%.
+Net income advanced 11.6%, to a record high ¥175.9 billion (\$1,490 million).
+Earnings per share rose from ¥39,370 in fiscal 2006 to ¥44,008 (\$373).
+Net income as a percentage of operating revenues grew from 6.1% in the previous fiscal year to 6.6%.

-LIQUIDITY AND CAPITAL RESOURCES Cash Flows
+LIQUIDITY AND CAPITAL RESOURCES

+Cash Flows

-Net cash provided by operating activities was up ¥40.0 billion, to ¥447.7 billion (\$3,827 million), primarily reflecting a rise in income before income taxes.
-Net cash used in investing activities amounted to ¥309.5 billion (\$2,645 million), ¥94.5 billion more than in fiscal 2005, due to such factors as a decrease in gain on sales of investments in securities and a decline in proceeds from sales of fixed assets.
+Net cash provided by operating activities was up ¥94.1 billion, to ¥541.9 billion (\$4,592 million), primarily reflecting a rise in income before income taxes.

+Net cash used in investing activities amounted to ¥348.8 billion (\$2,956 million), ¥39.3 billion more than in fiscal 2006, due to such factors as an increase in payments for purchases of fixed assets.
-Capital expenditures were as follows:

-Regarding transportation operations, capital expenditures were made to maintain and renew transportation facilities, with an emphasis on safety measures, develop transportation capabilities, and improve passenger services.
-In station space utilization, capital expenditures centered on such Station Renaissance program measures as those related to the construction of ecute Shinagawa, following the construction of ecute Omiya in the previous fiscal year.
-In shopping centers & office buildings, capital expenditures primarily comprised construction projects on the Yaesu side of Tokyo Station, the construction of the Tokyo Building, and the renewal of existing shopping centers.
-In other services, capital expenditures primarily focused on the construction of HOTEL METS Akabane and HOTEL METS Fukushima and on the development and upgrading of information systems.
+Capital expenditures were as follows: Regarding transportation operations, capital expenditures were made to maintain and renew transportation facilities, with an emphasis on safety measures, develop transportation capabilities, and improve passenger services.
+In station space utilization, capital expenditures were centered on Station Renaissance program measures to create commercial facilities at Takadanobaba and Ofuna stations.
+In shopping centers & office buildings, capital expenditures primarily comprised the construction of Sapia Tower and such construction projects on the Yaesu side of Tokyo Station as the GranTokyo North Tower Phase I project and GranTokyo South Tower project.
+In other services, capital expenditures primarily focused on the construction of HOTEL METS Koenji and HOTEL METS Tachikawa.

-In addition, free cash flows decreased ¥54.6 billion, to ¥138.2 billion (\$1,182 million).
+In addition, free cash flows increased ¥54.8 billion, to ¥193.1 billion (\$1,636 million).

-Net cash used in financing activities decreased ¥67.4 billion, to ¥141.6 billion (\$1,211 million), mainly owing to a net increase in commercial paper and to such factors as a decrease in the size of long-term debt reduction compared with the previous year.
+Net cash used in financing activities increased ¥30.4 billion, to ¥172.0 billion (\$1,458 million), mainly owing to a net decrease in commercial paper and a rise in the payments for bond redemption compared with the previous year.

-Consequently, cash and cash equivalents at end of the fiscal year, which were ¥66.8 billion at the end of fiscal 2005, declined ¥2.4 billion, to ¥64.4 billion (\$550 million).
+Consequently, cash and cash equivalents at end of year, which were ¥64.4 billion at the end of fiscal 2006, rose ¥22.6 billion, to ¥87.0 billion (\$737 million).